gamificalostudio/Tankerfield/docs/Víctor_contribution.md

 ### Double Missile

-This shot creates a bullet that when it collides, it creates an Object Explosiod the bullet removes itself.
+This shot creates a bullet that when it collides, it creates an Object Explosion and the bullet removes itself.
 This Object Explosion creates a collider during one frame and then deleted, and when the animation ends, the object removes itself.

 The Normal Shot creates 2 bullets and the charged Shot creates 4.